She’ll be singing all the top songs from the ’80s along with a few originals

 STAY UP TO DATE ON ALL THINGS CORONAVIRUS-RELATED

 The situation is ever-changing and our team is committed to bringing you all the latest updates on COVID-19 in Cape Town.
 Find out which places have closed and get notified when they reopen.
 Keep tabs on the other governmental restrictions in place.
 And treat yourself to some moments of joy we have found during these challenging times.
+Find out all you need to know about the novel coronavirus.

 YOU CAN STILL LIVE A LITTLE